Fulton Bank Review: A Variety of Account Offerings from a Regional Bank

 Although Fulton Bank has been around for over 100 years, it still only serves five states, which means it has maintained a strong regional focus.
 It offers a wide range of account types and excellent online and mobile access.

 Fulton Bank FAQHere are the answers to some of the most frequently asked questions about Fulton Bank.

 - Yes, all deposits are insured by the FDIC for up to $250,000 per depositor, for each account ownership category.
 Additionally, IRAs are separately insured for an additional $250,000 per depositor.

 - Does Fulton use Zelle?

-- Yes, Fulton Bank uses Zelle.
+- Yes, Fulton Bank lets you send, request and receive money with Zelle.

 - Where is Fulton Bank’s headquarters?

 - Fulton Bank is based in Lancaster, Pennsylvania.